Community Services

 - safety and security in the surrounding community

+Community services encompass a wide array of services and supports that are available to youth with disabilities and their families.
+These services are typically based upon each young adult’s individual interest and need for support.
 Community services and supports help to ensure that young adults with disabilities have access to opportunities that any other citizen has.
 Services can be both formal and informal.
-Formal services include those that are provided through local county, state, or federal government programs for which youth and young adults are eligible based their status as having a disability.
+Formal services include those provided through local county, state, or federal government programs for which youth and young adults are eligible because they have a disability.
 Informal supports include those things that youth and families are a part of through their social networks, such as extended family, neighborhood block clubs, and volunteer work.

-Attention to community services is extremely important to young adults with disabilities and their family members.
-Without extensive transition planning in this area, young adults are at risk of many undesirable outcomes, including compromised personal health and safety, inappropriate housing, social isolation, and material poverty.
-Assuring access to appropriate community supports and services is also important to educators and job developers interested in assisting youth to become engaged in productive careers and to have successful futures.
+Attention to community services is extremely important to youth with disabilities and their family members.
+Without extensive transition planning in this area, youth are at risk of many undesirable outcomes, including compromised personal health and safety, inappropriate housing, social isolation, and poverty.
+Assuring access to appropriate community supports and services is also important to educators and job developers interested in helping youth become engaged in productive careers and have successful futures.

-When thinking about community services, to the following points should be considered:
+When thinking about community services, the following points should be considered:

 - What community services and supports are available in my state for young adults with disabilities?

-- Are community services and supports an integral part of the transition planning process for every young adult on an Individual Education Plan (IEP)?
+- Are community services and supports an integral part of the transition planning process for every young adult on an Individualized Education Program (IEP)?
 If not, what can be done to change this?

-- How often are informal support mechanisms part of the transition planning process in my community or school?
-How can we do a better job of including these in each young adults transition plan?
+- How often are informal supports part of the transition planning process in my community or school?
+How can we do a better job of including these in each young adult’s transition plan?

 - What resources, services, and supports are missing that are critical to the success of the young adults with disabilities in my community?